-“Eight striking antique Malay houses rebuilt in a century old coconut plantation on the breath-takingly beautiful island of Langkawi”
+“Eight antique Malay houses rebuilt in a century-old coconut plantation, on the breathtakingly beautiful island of Langkawi”

-Colourful fabrics, Malay songket weavings and antique wood furnishings adorn each of the stilted wooden houses, which face a lily-strewn lagoon.
-It's a far cry from the surrounding generic resort hotels, and what Bon Ton lacks in facilities, it more than makes up for in atmosphere.
+Overlooking a peaceful lily-strewn lagoon, the stilted wooden villas are individually styled with colourful fabrics, Malay songket weavings and striking antique furnishings.
+It's a far cry from the surrounding generic resort hotels, and what Bon Ton lacks in facilities, it more than makes up for in character and charm.
 Even so, there's an attractive swimming pool, a west-facing cocktail deck, a wonderful restaurant serving Asian fusion cuisine and a lounge-bar set in a heritage Chinese shophouse.
 All in all, it's a wonderfully romantic hideaway.

 - Exquisite, antique Malay architecture blended with chic, beautifully conceived interiors

 - Delicious Asian-Mediterranean cuisine in Nam - the restaurant is one of Langkawi's best and Rick Stein is said to be a fan

 - A couple of houses have private alfresco bathrooms for washing under the stars

 - A totally different type of resort - secluded, romantic and full of atmosphere.
 Note that families are welcomed but may prefer slightly larger sister property Temple Tree nearby which has a games room and animal sanctuary

 - The bar serves some irresistible cocktails - try the mango daiquiri